5sControl/GuruChat-API-Open/README.md

+# About Chat Guru

+The ultimate **AI-powered digital assistant** for your business.
+With its extensive expertise in your industry, business operations, customers, and company history, it's like having a second brain at your disposal.
+Communicating in plain and friendly language, ChatGuru **effortlessly tackles even the toughest questions** and offers invaluable recommendations.

+By serving as a knowledge repository and intelligent interface, ChatGuru aims to be a **powerful partner** that accelerates your business and helps you to **stay ahead of the competition.**

+ChatGuru is an **on-premise solution**.
+With this model, you and only you **control your data and infrastructure**, ensuring that your info remains secure and private.

+**Remember: the value of GhatGurtu would increase substantially as its knowledge base grows.**

+# Getting started

 ## Install guru chat api
 ### Pull and Run model container
 #### If you use NVIDIA driver to run model: